HillaryChau/JWLI/README.md

 Lesson Learned:
 This is one of my first css projects, that I have made.
-I used floatsto lay the content out and media queries for responsiveness for mobile, tablet and laptop use.
+I used floats to lay the content out and media queries for responsiveness for mobile, tablet and laptop use.